 The holidays may look different for some of us this year.
 As COVID variants continue to provide uncertainty this holiday, it may be time to introduce some new traditions to make the season meaningful.

-Whether you’re hosting your Friendsgiving on Zoom or Christmas dinner safely in-person, hosting a virtual food drive fundraiser is a great way to build a connection with loved ones.
+Whether you’re hosting your Friendsgiving on Zoom or Christmas dinner safely in person, hosting a virtual food drive fundraiser is a great way to build a connection with loved ones.

 What is a virtual food drive?

 A virtual food drive is a fundraiser that happens 100% online so you don’t need to lug cans to a collection box.
 You simply set up an online fundraising page with your local food bank or with Feeding America and ask friends and family to contribute.
 Donations are completed in minutes and every donor receives a receipt.
+Sign up now.